p4p1/p4p1_revshell/README.md

 # p4p1
-simple C netcat program that uses tcp
+simple C netcat program that uses tcp.
+The linux and mac binary are fully working.
+But the windows version is in progress.   -> help me please :)